Skip to main content

 Agents are created from templates under templates/.
 The creation wizard lets you choose a template, set identity fields, select a manager, choose a messaging channel, enter credentials, and watch the gateway provisioning command run.
 The agent detail page includes:

-• File browser/editor for the agent branch.
+• Files — file browser/editor for the agent’s git branch.

 Agent Templates